nd2020/Dronology-Community-Documentation/install/install-dronekitsitl.md

 ---
 **NOTE**

-If you are using Ubuntu 16.04 or newer replace  'python-wxgtk2.8' with  'python-wxgtk3.0' !
+If you are running Ubuntu 16.04 or newer, replace  'python-wxgtk2.8' with  'python-wxgtk3.0' !

 ---